 Some companies manufacture a bulletproof backpack that has a Kevlar® panel sewn into the lining.
 There are also options for a steel plate to be inserted, but this creates a heavy bag.
 The pro is this is an all-in-one solution, but doesn't allow the wearer the flexibility of making changes to the bag as easily.

 Bullet-resistant backpack inserts are standalone panels.
-The Kevlar® panel is sized to fit into the back compartment of your backpack.
+The ballistic insert is sized to fit into the largest compartment of your backpack.
 Some tactical bags, such as Vertx®, have a specific compartment for a bulletproof panel.
 For most backpacks, simply sliding the panel into the rear of the bag or laptop compartment works well.

 The advantage of the bulletproof panel is the ability to choose the backpack.
-If you get a new backpack, you can simply switch your panel to the bag.
-Likewise, you can insert a new panel into your backpack when it needs to be replaced (body armor has an expiration date, which is typically 5-years).
+If you get a new backpack, you can simply switch your panel to the new bag.
+Likewise, you can insert a new panel into your backpack when it needs to be replaced (body armor has an expiration date, which is typically 5 years).